shadowbrain/miRNA_data_analysis/README.md

 Before you run this script, please ensure that:

-1. Your dataset 'AllCartridges_forNanoStringDiff.csv' is correctly formatted and includes 'Code Class', 'Accession', 'Name', and the expression columns with appropriate headers.
+1. Your dataset is correctly formatted and includes 'Code Class', 'Accession', 'Name', and the expression columns with appropriate headers.
 2. The expression columns for the samples should be prefixed appropriately so that the script can differentiate between different groups (AF, AM, FC, MC).
 3. You have installed the required Python packages (`pandas` and `scipy`) in your environment.